 To better understand the mechanisms behind IE development, this model enables the evaluation of bacterial and tissue associated factors present in the in vivo situation of infection onset.

-In detail, the novel in vitro approach allows to quantify bacterial adhesion in flow conditions to different graft tissues by perfusing fluorescently labeled bacteria over the tissues exerting the shear stresses in the physiological range of 3 – 10 dyne/cm2.
+In detail, the novel in vitro approach allows to quantify bacterial adhesion in flow conditions to different graft tissues by perfusing fluorescently labeled bacteria over the tissues exerting the shear stresses in the physiologic range of 3 – 10 dyne/cm2 for the RVOT.
 In this work, we used a flow rate of 4 mL/min that corresponded to 3 dyne/cm2.
 Taking into consideration the channel height of 0.3 mm across all tissue patches, the distance between the mounted graft and the medium inlet of about 39 mm, the perfusion chamber (shown in Figure 1) guarantees fully developed laminar flow (Re = 3.89 is significantly lower than 2000; the entrance length = 0.05 mm is significantly smaller than the distance `inlet-graft`, parameters necessary for assuming appropriate flow pattern).

 Under shear stress conditions, a similar bacterial attachment across the various graft tissues was observed for both S. aureus and S. epidermidis infection (Figures 2 and 3).
 Although not significant, a trend towards higher adhesion of S. aureus to the CH leaflets was noticeable.

 For S. sanguinis a significant reduction of adherence to the BJV wall was found when compared to the BP patch (Figure 4; P < 0.05).
-When comparing the 3 species of bacteria, S. sanguinis presents significantly lower adhesion to the BJV wall (P < 0.05) in relation to S. aureus and S. Epidermidis.
+When comparing the 3 species of bacteria, S. sanguinis presents significantly lower adhesion to the BJV wall in relation to S. aureus and S. epidermidis (P < 0.01 and P < 0.05 respectively, see the video).
 In general, we observed a similar bacterial adhesion to all tissues investigated under shear stress.

 Our data from CFU counting (Figures 2-4) are supported by fluorescence microscopy using a high throughput scanner (Figures 5-7).
 Images are presenting pronounced foci of labeled bacteria adhering to graft tissues.
-Due to this approach, we were able to directly visualize tissues upon perfusion without any processing for illustration purposes.
+Due to this approach, we were able to directly visualize tissues upon perfusion without any post experimental processing for illustration purposes.

 Results demonstrate that the source of a graft tissue, surface morphological differences as well as bacterial adhesins are not major determinants of bacterial adherence to these biological materials.